-After a decent flight from Dallas in US Airways-cum-American Domestic First, even with a slight delay, we still had a 5 hour, 8 minute layover in Philadelphia before our connecting flight to Paris (sort of, which I’ll get to later).
+After a decent flight from Dallas in US Airways-cum-American Domestic First, we had a 5 hour layover in Philadelphia before our connecting flight to Paris (sort of, which I’ll get to later).
 Why such a long layover?
 That’s what I could get to price out at the el cheapo business class fare.
 No worries, though, as we could spend our extra time in the comfort of the Admirals Club.
-There are actually four Admirals Clubs at PHL – one in Terminal A East, one in Terminal A West, one between Terminals B and C, and one in Terminal F. I believe all of these are rebadged US Airways Clubs, though the Terminal A West location used to be the Envoy Lounge, reserved specifically for US Airways international Envoy Class passengers.
+There are actually four Admirals Clubs at PHL – one in Terminal A East, one in Terminal A West, one between Terminals B and C, and one in Terminal F. I believe all of these are rebadged US Airways Clubs.
+The Terminal A West location, though, used to be the Envoy Lounge for US Airways international Envoy Class passengers.
 The Terminal A West location was closest to our connecting gate to Paris, so we chose that one.

 Date of Visit: Saturday, October 24, 2015